Train a custom model using the Sample Labeling tool

 Finally, go to the main page (house icon) and select Open Cloud Project.
 Then select the blob storage connection, and select your project's

 .fott file.
-The application will load all of the project's settings because it has the security token.
+The application loads all of the project's settings because it has the security token.

-In this quickstart, you've learned how to use the Form Recognizer Sample Labeling tool to train a model with manually labeled data.
+In this quickstart, you've learned how to use the Document Intelligence Sample Labeling tool to train a model with manually labeled data.
 If you'd like to build your own utility to label training data, use the REST APIs that deal with labeled data training.